-CalCCA also believes PG&E should be required to submit an update to forecasted costs, during the pendency of the annual DCPP forecast application, to capture the most recent market conditions available prior to establishing the final net cost forecast.
-CalCCA asks the Commission require PG&E to prepare its annual DCPP Extended Operations Cost Forecast application based on the same forecast assumptions used to develop the ERRA Forecast for the corresponding period (including, for example, forecasted market revenues, fuel costs, generation output, and other variables), and procedural milestones in the DCPP Extended Operations Cost Forecast application should follow a timeline that runs in parallel with the ERRA Forecast proceeding.
-257270 year via an expedited Tier 3 advice letter process.
-25827 In general, PG&E's proposal complies with this statutory obligation and should be adopted.
-259272 PG&E shall file the first of these DCPP Extended Operations Cost Forecast applications no later than March 29, 2024, and the first application shall address forecasted DCPP extended operations costs from November 3, 2024 through December 31, 2025.
+Section 712.8(h)(1) requires the establishment of an ERRA-like process to authorize PG&E to recover forecast DCPP extended operations costs, with a subsequent true-up to actual costs and market revenues for the prior calendar year via an expedited Tier 3 advice letter process.271 In general, PG&E's proposal complies with this statutory obligation and should be adopted.272 PG&E shall file the first of these DCPP Extended Operations Cost Forecast applications no later than March 29, 2024, and the first application shall address forecasted DCPP extended operations costs from November 3, 2024 through December 31, 2025.
 PG&E shall file annual DCPP Extended Operations Cost Forecast applications no later than March 31 beginning in 2025, and ending the year before extended operations are complete; each of these applications shall consider the following calendar year's forecasted DCPP extended operations costs.
 PG&E's proposed Tier 3 advice letter process for considering annual true-ups is consistent with statute and therefore should be approved.
 PG&E shall file its annual Tier 3 DCPP Extended Operations Costs True-Up advice letter annually until the end of DCPP extended operations, so long as over- or under-collections are within the statute's defined 115 percent threshold.